kowshikthopalli/InterAug/README.md

-# Context-Aware Augmentations for Data-Efficient Object Detection
+# Improving Object Detectors by Exploiting Bounding Boxes for Augmentation Design

 This is the PyTorch implementation of Improving Object Detectors by Exploiting Bounding Boxes for Augmentation Design, Accepted at IEEE ACCESS